soc/soc.me/_languages/stop-using-angle-brackets-for-generics.md

 _With the recent adoption of `[]` for generics by Go and Carbon this seems to be the likely outcome._

-[^related]: [Parsing Ambiguity: Type Argument v.
-Less Than](https://keleshev.com/parsing-ambiguity-type-argument-v-less-than) is a similar article focusing on some of these issues in more depth.
+[^related]: [Parsing Ambiguity: Type Argument vs. Less Than](https://keleshev.com/parsing-ambiguity-type-argument-v-less-than) is a similar article focusing on some of these issues in more depth.
 [^java]: Java: The syntax inconsistency is due to the difficulty a compiler would have to tell whether some token stream of `instance` `.` `foo` `<` is the left side of a comparison (with `<` being the "less-than" operator) or the start of a generic type argument within a method call.
 [^csharp]: C#: See [ECMA-334, 4th Edition, §9.2.3 – Grammar Ambiguities](https://www.ecma-international.org/publications/files/ECMA-ST/Ecma-334.pdf)
 [^cpp1]: C++: See [What are all the syntax problems introduced by the usage of angle brackets in C++ templates?](https://stackoverflow.com/questions/7304699/what-are-all-the-syntax-problems-introduced-by-the-usage-of-angle-brackets-in-c)